Jankoekenpan/FaultTreeHeight/README.md

 - Benchmark.scala: contains a [JMH](https://openjdk.org/projects/code-tools/jmh/) benchmark for comparing the running times of all algorithms mentioned in the Paper.
 - Conversion.scala: code which converts between Tree-Like FaultTree, Dag-Like FaultTree and BooleanFormula representations of fault trees.
 - RealLife.scala: calculates height approximations for some real-world fault trees.
-- DFT.scala: simple parser .dft files.
+- DFT.scala: simple parser and printer for .dft files.

 ## Running the benchmarks